Fire Door Standards Introduction: Fire Resistance, Installation, and Compliance Requirements

 • Added requirements and test methods for the quality of door leaves (see 5.5, 6.6);

-• Added requirements and test methods for the deflection in the width direction of door leaves (see 5.7, 6.8.3);
+• Added requirements and test methods for Fire Door Standards in the deflection in the width direction of door leaves (see 5.7, 6.8.3);

 • Added requirements and test methods for the gap between door leaves and door frames (see 5.8.2.6, 6.9.3);